Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the function defined by $$ f(x)=\begin{cases} 2^x + 1, & x < 3,\\ 5, & x = 3,

-Population Growth Inversion
+Population Growth of Bacteria

 Radioactive Decay and Exponential Functions